Model-Based Transfer Learning for Contextual Reinforcement Learning: Preliminaries and notation

-\textbf{Generalization gap via zero-shot transfer.} Zero-shot transfer involves applying a model trained on a source task $c\mathcal{M}(x)$ to a different target task $c\mathcal{M}(x')$, with $x'$ also \cwinline{belonging to} the set $X$. \jhhedit{We observe the \textit{generalized performance}, denoted by $U(x';x)$, by evaluating the target task $x'$ based on the model trained \cwwinline{using} source task $x$ \cwwinline{via} zero-shot generalization.} As the concept of ``transferability'' has been discussed in literature \cite{sinapov_learning_2015, bao_information-theoretic_2019}, we define the generalization gap as the absolute performance difference in average reward when transferring from source task \( x \) to target task \( x' \):
+\textbf{Generalization gap via zero-shot transfer.} \jhedit{Consider zero-shot transfer from \jhedit{the trained policy $\pi_x$ from} a source task (\jhedit{context-}MDP) to solve another target task (\jhedit{context-}MDP) \jhedit{with the context $x'\in X$} in the \jhedit{CMDP}.} Zero-shot transfer involves applying a \jhedit{policy} trained on a source task $\jhedit{\mathcal{M}_x}$ to a different target task $\jhedit{\mathcal{M}_{x'}}$, with \vjinline{$x, x' \in X$}. \jhhedit{This \cwwwinline{experiences} performance degradation, \cwwwinline{also called} \textit{generalization gap} \cite{higgins_darla_2017, kirk_survey_2023}.
+For instance, Figure~\ref{fig:gen-gap-empiric} depicts that the performance degrades as the target task diverges from the source task, \cwwwinline{corresponding to an} increasing generalization gap. \cwwinline{\cwwwinline{Nonetheless, leveraging the notion} that training is expensive but zero-shot transfer is cheap, we are interested in optimally selecting a set of source (training) tasks, such that the generalization performance on the target range of tasks is maximized.}} \jhedit{We observe the \textit{\jhedit{generalization} performance}, denoted by $\jhedit{J(\pi_x,x'})$, by evaluating the target task $x'$ based on the \jhedit{policy} trained \cwwinline{using} source task $x$ \cwwinline{via} zero-shot generalization.} We define the generalization gap as the absolute performance difference in average reward when transferring from source task $ x $ to target task $ x' $: